HiPhish/info.vim/HACKING.rst

       * Human-readable topic: Actual node.
 Description.

-   The topic terminator  `:` can be followed  by any amount of tabs and spaces.
+   The topic terminator `:` can be followed by at least one whitespace.
 If the topic and name of the node are the same a shorthand is preferred:

    .. code-block::